Rarst/release-belt/README.md

 ### Configuration

-You can configure Release Belt by creating `config/config.php` file, which returns array of options to override.
+You can configure Release Belt by creating a `config/config.php` file, which returns an array of options to override.

 See [`config/configExample.php`](config/configExample.php) for the annotated example.